Olo Fiti Vaai: Political career

 On 24 May 2021 he was appointed Minister of Works, Transport and Infrastructure in the elected cabinet of Fiamē Naomi Mataʻafa.
 The appointment was disputed by the caretaker government.
 On 23 July 2021 the Court of Appeal ruled that the swearing-in ceremony was constitutional and binding, and that FAST had been the government since 24 May.

-In June 2022, Olo announced that he would be suing opposition leader Tuila'epa Sa'ilele Malielegaoi for defamation.
+In June 2022, Olo announced that he would be suing opposition leader Tuilaʻepa Saʻilele Malielegaoi for defamation.
 Tuila'epa had previously alleged that Olo registered a government automobile as his private property, which the opposition leader claimed was the equivalent of theft.
 Olo said that comment dishonoured his family and constituency.
 In addition, Olo also filed a lawsuit against Maota o Vi'iga, a Samoan radio station based in Australia, for echoing Tuila'epa's claims.

 On 15 January 2025 Vaai, Prime Minister Mataʻafa, and four other cabinet ministers were expelled from FAST, following a power struggle between Mataʻafa and party chairman Laʻauli Leuatea Polataivao.
 Vaai and the other expelled members rejected their expulsion, denounced it as unconstitutional, and claimed they were still members of FAST.

-He lost his seat at the 2025 Samoan general election.
+Prime Minister Mata‘afa called a snap election following the government's budget defeat in parliament on 27 May 2025.
+Following the dissolution of parliament, Vaai, Mata‘afa and the rest of cabinet confirmed their resignations from FAST and established the Samoa Uniting Party.
+During the snap election, Vaai lost the Salega 2 seat to Leilua Sagato Karene of FAST.
+His tenure as the works minister concluded on 16 September, and he was succeeded by Toelupe Poumulinuku Onesemo.